 My old GT-R is in the hands of a private collector in the USA.
 The car is now black again and has NONE of the original movie parts.
 Confidentiality prevents me from sharing further information about this car.

-The Maxima is in the Scott Velvet collection (as of January 2019).
+The Maxima WAS in the Scott Velvet collection (as of January 2019).
 Their website is here but I warn you, it’s an old website as is not being updated regularly.
 This car was sold AGAIN to another museum dude in the midwest who said he was going to “restore it.”
 Had to laugh at that one – all it needs is the correct wheels and the side exhaust.

 Would you ever buy another Supra or GT-R?

 Probably not.
 Once I have completed all my goals with a certain car, I rarely go back.